BenediktMagnus/MatchTreeMods/DebugMod/README.md

 - Disables encryption for save games.
 - Enables the build-in cheat buttons for the world map and the level maps.
+- Enables the build-in debugging visualisation for the level maps.

 ## Addional Recommendations